prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 32547700427718657	BBC News - Haiti to issue ex-president Aristide with passport http://www.bbc.co.uk/news/world-latin-america-12330414
 ```

-We consider each of the group of tweets above a *semantic cluster*, representing an equivalence class of tweets that contain the same information.
+We consider each group of tweets above a *semantic cluster*, representing an equivalence class of tweets that contain the same information (i.e., redundant).
 Each cluster can be represented be a *cluster representative*, which we take to be the first (chronologically earliest) tweet in each semantic cluster.
 Note that much like the notion of relevance, what constitutes *substantive* differences is in the eye of the assessor.
 For simplicity, this judgment is taken only on the level of tweets, *not* any smaller unit.

 Human assessors will create semantic clusters from the list of tweets judged to be "relevant" or "highly relevant" from the ad hoc task.
 These clusters will then be used to score system results.
-Examples for TREC topics from 2011 and 2012 that have been grouped into semantic clusters can be found [here](http://ylwang99.github.io/TweetTimelineGeneration/semantic-clusters.html).
+A few examples of TREC topics from 2011 and 2012 that have been grouped into semantic clusters can be found [here](http://ylwang99.github.io/TweetTimelineGeneration/semantic-clusters.html).

 The *tentative* metric for scoring summaries will be the F1 metric that combines the following:

 + Cluster precision.
-Of the tweets returned by the system, how many *distinct* semantic clusters are represented.
-Note that the system does not get "credit" for retrieving multiple tweets from the same semantic clusters (in fact, redundant tweets lower precision).
+Of tweets returned by the system, how many *distinct* semantic clusters are represented?
+Note that the system does not get "credit" for retrieving multiple tweets from the same semantic cluster (in fact, redundant tweets lower precision).
 + Cluster recall.
-Of the semantic clusters discovered by the assessor, how many are represented in the system's output.
+Of the semantic clusters discovered by the assessor, how many are represented in the system's output?
 As with the precision calculation, the system does not get "credit" for retrieving multiple tweets from the same semantic cluster.

 The F1 metric combines precision and recall [in the usual way](http://en.wikipedia.org/wiki/F1_score).

 The TTG output of a system should use the same format as the ad hoc task (i.e., standard `trec_eval` format), although note that the rank and score fields are essentially ignored.

+Unresolved issues, open for discussion:

++ How do we account for the fact that some semantic clusters are more important than others?
+One solution might be to weight the clusters (i.e., compute weighted precision and weighted recall).
+We could weight the clusters by relevance grade, i.e., "relevant" tweets get a weight of one and "highly-relevant" tweets get a weight of two.
+Thus, clusters with many highly-relevant tweets will get a higher overall weight than a singleton tweet.
++ It might be desirable from the user perspective to see the earliest tweet in each cluster (i.e., the cluster representative).
+Currently, any tweet from the same semantic cluster is considered equivalent and receives the same credit.
+That is, retrieving the last tweet will yield the same score as retrieving the first tweet.
+We would institute some type of temporal penalty, or as an alternative, we could simply punt on the problem for this year.

 ### 5. External and Future Evidence